Basic modeling exercises#

 Warning

-Be aware of a possible issue in token simulator, where multiple boundary timer events at the same element boundary don’t trigger correctly.
+Be aware of a possible issue in the token simulator where multiple boundary timer events on the same element boundary don’t trigger correctly.